 Tax and transfer policies added to the pace of growth during 2019, driven mostly by increases in federal social welfare and tax credit payments.

 The Fiscal Impact Measure goes back to 2000.
 It traces the significant federal fiscal stimulus during and after the Great Recession, the subsequent tightening of federal spending in the 2012-14 period, the smaller effects that local, state, and federal fiscal policies had on the pace of economic growth in the last year.

+On July 26, the Hutchins Center updated the methodology for the FIM.
+In particular, the FIM now reflects contributions of fiscal policy beyond those that would occur if government purchases, taxes, and transfers were growing with the longer-run potential path of the economy.
+For more on these changes, see our updated methodology ».
+You can also read our Guide to the FIM ».